 At MIT, I was mentored by Reinhard Goethert, one of the world’s key figures in the practice of participatory housing.
 By then, I had already done quite a bit of participatory work in Ecuador as my portfolio shows.
 However, from Reinhard I learned a specific method he had pioneered: micro-planning.
 Apart from the method, one of the main lessons I learned from working with Reinhard had to do with applying participatory principles to low-income housing practice on a comparatively large scale.

 Also while at MIT, I developed an interest in critical theory.
 This interest evolved after identifying the limitations of mainstream, artistic social design practice described under my philosophy of practice statement.
-They are, in short, its pastronizing bias that ignores the power of human agency, and how architectural art-minded designers tend to benefit more than their project beneficiaries.
+They are, in short, its patronizing bias that ignores the power of human agency, and how architectural art-minded designers tend to benefit more than their project beneficiaries.
 Those limitations became very evident to me because, coinciding with the time I enrolled at MIT, humanitarian design suddenly became popular in architectural practice.

 The reason had to do with a strategy used by Cameron Sinclair, the co-founder of Architecture for Humanity, the most important architectural nonprofit in history.
 Sinclair’s strategy was very clever: to make social design “cool” by presenting it as something fashionable for young designers to do.
 However, this strategy came at the cost of partially trivializing the social tenets of social design.
 Given that social media played a major role in this strategy, I felt like mainstream social design practice had become more about spectacle, and I became very troubled by that.
 In my eyes, with that shift, social design had ended up mirroring some of the structures of inequality supported by architecture at large, when it was supposed to contest them.